justintungonline/openshift-k8s-tests/README.md

 # Openshift Kubernetes Tests

 Following an Openshift Kubernetes workshop for building and deploying a microservice architecture.
-The workshop shows you how OpenShift can be used not only for deploying stateless web applications, but also applications which require persistent file system storage.
+The workshop shows you how OpenShift can be used for deploying stateless web applications and applications which require persistent file system storage.
 The flexibility makes OpenShift a platform for deploying both web applications and databases.

 - Available in Python, Java, and NodeJS.
 This repository follows a Java based application.
-- Uses a free [Openshift playgrounds](https://www.katacoda.com/courses/openshift/playgrounds/), use admin console and terminal commands or RedHat Developer [CodeReady workspace](https://developers.redhat.com/products/codeready-workspaces/overview)
+- Uses a free [Openshift playgrounds](https://www.katacoda.com/courses/openshift/playgrounds/) with use admin console and terminal commands or use a RedHat Developer [CodeReady workspace](https://developers.redhat.com/products/codeready-workspaces/overview)
 - Uses code from the [Redhat Roadshow parks repositories](https://github.com/openshift-roadshow/) on GitHub:
   - Front end service users a Docker image of the [parksmap web application](https://github.com/openshift-roadshow/parksmap-web/).
   - The backend services ares called [nationalparks](https://github.com/openshift-roadshow/nationalparks) and [mlbparks](https://github.com/openshift-roadshow/mlbparks).